Joshfairhead/Obsidian/Immanent/Projects/H3uni/H3 Questions Portfolio.md

 - Does the law of expansion (3-2-1) mean that the reconciler is used up in uniting the other two impulses? or is it only so in relation to two passive impulses?
-	- Does a specific instantiation of this relationship apply to myself, Maija, Anthony?
+	- Does a specific instantiation of this relationship apply to myself, Maija, Anthony? (feels related)
-	- What implications does this have on our cosmic responsibilities?
+		- What implications does this have in general when related to other cosmic responsibilities?
-		- For instance upon request my good friend Ronen presented whats alive for him in relation to 'effectively deploying effective strategy' at Open Collective.
-If he's 'discharged' some of the mandala he's been meditating on it feels like I have  a responsibility to repay him in some way.
-What have I unconsciously taken on with such a request?
-How do I assess responsible action?
+			- For instance upon request my good friend Ronen presented whats alive for him in relation to 'effectively deploying effective strategy' at Open Collective; If he's 'discharged' some part of a mandala thats important to him; what responsibility do I hold as a steward of the information shared?